DigitalMith/PersistanceOfVision/README.md

 ```
 installer_files/env
 ```
-used by `orion_up.bat`.
+used by `start_orion.bat`.
 This ensures correct dependencies for
 `text-generation-webui` and **ChromaDB** integration without
 interfering with your system Python.